-Per the 2015 NH Fish and Game Department mapping, the capital improvements and maintenance projects proposed in the current Annual Operating Plan would not affect any critical wildlife habitat areas.
+Per 1986 NH Fish and Game Department mapping, no critical wildlife habitat areas were identified within the lease area.
+Improvements proposed in the current Annual Operating Plan would not affect critical wildlife habitat.

 I.) SCENIC AND AESTHETIC QUALITIES

 The Annual Operating Plan for 2018-2019 preserves the scenic and aesthetic qualities of Mount Sunapee by maintaining the general character of the area with its summer recreational activities, and by maintaining the facilities for the alpine skiing experience in winter recreational activities.